SmokiesScribe/buddyclients-free/readme.txt

 = 1.0.4 - September 19, 2024 =
 * Improvement: Added AlertManager class to handle all alerts.
 * Improvement: Added ExtensionManager class to handle all profile extensions.
-* Bug: Fixed link comparison in Alert class.
+* Fixed: Fixed link comparison in Alert class.

 = 1.0.3 - September 17, 2024 =
 * New Feature!
 Preview briefs for brief types in the admin area.